SolarArbiter/SolarArbiter.github.io/metrics.md

 where $$ \text{BS}_f $$ is the BS of the forecast of interest, and $$ \text{BS}_{\text{ref}} $$ is the BS of the reference forecast.
 BSS greater than zero indicates the forecast performed better than the reference and vice versa for BSS less than zero, while BSS equal to zero indicates the forecast is no better (or worse) than the reference.

-When the probability forecast takes on a finite number of values (e.g. 0.0, 0.1, ..., 0.9, 1.0), the BS can be decomposed into a sum of three metrics that give additional insight into a probability forecast:
+When the probability forecast takes on a finite number of values (e.g. 0.0, 0.1, ..., 0.9, 1.0), the BS can be decomposed into a sum of three metrics that give additional insight into a probability forecast ([Murphy73](#ref-murphy73)):

 $$ \text{BS} = \text{REL} - \text{RES} + \text{UNC} $$

+where REL is the reliability, RES is the resolution and UNC is the uncertatinty, as defined below.

 ### Reliability (REL)